dockfries/infernus/docs/essentials/features.md

 ## Discard

-Discard functions that can be implemented by `JavaScript` built-in functions or third-party libraries, such as `Math.abs`, `strcmp`, `sqlite db`, `setTimer` and so on.
+Discard functions that can be implemented by `JavaScript` built-in functions or third-party libraries, such as `floatabs`, `strcmp`, `sqlite db`, `setTimer` and so on.
-This means that you should use the `JavaScript` library, and you no longer need or should use native development plugins, such as `JavaScript`, timerfix`, etc.
+This means that you should use the `JavaScript` library, and you no longer need or should use native development plugins, such as `mysql`, timerfix`, etc.

 ## Get string

 For most string fetches, you no longer need to define a fixed-length array as native developers do.
 The commonly used functions have been dealt with internally in `Infernus`.
-The principle is that an array of strings with maximum length is defined, and then the array is automatically iterated to the point where the first byte is `0` to intercept the string, such as `GetPlayerName`, that is, `GetPlayerName`.
+The principle is that an array of strings with maximum length is defined, and then the array is automatically iterated to the point where the first byte is `0` to intercept the string, such as `GetPlayerName`, that is `player.getName()`.

 The method of interception comes from the [practical functions](./i18n.md#practical-functions) in internationalization.
 If you encounter some similar scenarios, you do not have to repeat the wheel.